comscore

 • facebook

 LinkedIn has rolled out a new update to its Open to Work feature, giving job seekers more flexibility and control over how they present themselves to potential employers.
-The Microsoft-owned platform now lets users share their notice period and expected salary directly on their profiles – details that will only be visible to recruiters. news Also Read: Asus ROG Xbox Ally, ROG Xbox Ally X Gaming Handhelds Launched In India: Price, Features, Availability
+The Microsoft-owned platform now lets users share their notice period and expected salary directly on their profiles – details that will only be visible to recruiters. news Also Read: Windows 10 And Windows 11 Hit By High-Severity Security Flaw: CERT-In Issues Warning

 Until now, Open to Work simply displayed a badge on a user’s profile, signalling that they were open to new opportunities.
 With the new update, LinkedIn is aiming to make the hiring process more transparent for both sides.
-Recruiters can now instantly see how soon a candidate could join and whether their compensation expectations align with the company’s budget – cutting down on unnecessary back-and-forth conversations. news Also Read: Microsoft Ending Windows 10 Support On October 14: Here’s What You Can Do Next
+Recruiters can now instantly see how soon a candidate could join and whether their compensation expectations align with the company’s budget – cutting down on unnecessary back-and-forth conversations. news Also Read: Microsoft Blocks Largest-Ever Cloud DDoS Attack Aimed At Australian Website: Here’s What Happened

 LinkedIn said that the new fields are completely optional, meaning users can choose whether to share this information.
-The feature will also be available only to Premium subscribers for now, with no word yet on when it might roll out to free users. news Also Read: Microsoft Hikes Xbox Game Pass Price Again!
-Check Out The New Prices In India And US
+The feature will be available for all users, including those on free tier. news Also Read: Microsoft Users At High Risk: Indian Govt Recommends Updating Your Devices Now

 In a statement, the company explained that the additions are designed to “help professionals communicate their job preferences more clearly and speed up the hiring process.”
 Recruiters will be the only ones who can view these details – not other users or colleagues.